 Further, others, including regulatory agencies, may not accept or agree with our assumptions, estimates, calculations, conclusions or analyses or may interpret or weigh the importance of data differently, which could impact the value of the particular program, the approvability or commercialization of the particular product candidate or product and our company in general.
-For example, while we believe that the AUC measurement was the most clinically relevant PK parameter for our comparative exposure PK trial, FDA may disagree or may emphasize other data such as $C{max}$ falling below the equivalence range of Reglan Tablets.
-Any contrary views by FDA would impact our dose selection and FDA's review of our planned NDA submission.
+For example, while we believe that the AUC measurement was the most clinically relevant PK parameter for our comparative exposure PK trial, FDA may disagree or may emphasize other data such as Cmax falling below the equivalence range of the Listed Drug, Reglan Tablets 10 mg.
+Any contrary views by FDA would impact our dose selection and FDA's review of the NDA.
 In addition, the information we choose to publicly disclose regarding a particular study or clinical trial is based on what is typically extensive information, and you or others may not agree with what we determine is the material or otherwise appropriate information to include in our disclosure, and any information we determine not to disclose may ultimately be deemed significant with respect to future decisions, conclusions, views, activities or otherwise regarding a particular drug, drug candidate or our business.
 If the topline data that we report differ from actual results, or if others, including regulatory authorities, disagree with the conclusions reached, our ability to obtain approval for, and commercialize, our product candidates may be harmed, which could harm our business, operating results, prospects or financial condition.
-Further, although we reported positive topline data for the PK trial, FDA may still require the conduct of additional efficacy or safety trials prior to our planned NDA submission.
+Further, although we reported positive topline data for the PK trial, FDA may still require the conduct of additional efficacy or safety trials.